-Students come in to contact with so many professionals during their time in education – from teachers and tutors to careers advisors and accommodation providers.
-Each play a vital role in giving that student the best experience possible and to help them get the most out of the opportunities available.
+Children and young people with vision impairment encounter so many professionals during their time in education – from teachers and tutors to careers advisors.
+Each play a vital role in giving that student the best experience possible and get the most out of the opportunities available.